 No animal sightings either, unless birds count.
 Fortunately, Brenna served as the”bird expert” for our little group ;) Not sure if her observations were as accurate as they were funny, but I love being among curious people.

 If this past 24 hours is any indication of how the rest of senior year will play out…I think it’s gonna be a good one. <3

-Posted on August 30, 2014, in Blogging, College, Fitness, Healthy Habits and tagged arizona, climbing, college, Cross Country, exercise, fitness, hiking, holiday, labor day, mountains, Mt.
+Posted on August 30, 2014, in Blogging -Behind the Scenes, College, Fitness, Healthy Lifestyle and tagged arizona, climbing, college, Cross Country, exercise, fitness, hiking, holiday, labor day, mountains, Mt.
 Humphrey's.
 Bookmark the permalink.
 2 Comments.